Axway-API-Management-Plus/apim-service-broker/CloudController/Tests.md

 - Other tools such as Soap UI (https://www.soapui.org/) and Postman (https://www.getpostman.com/).

-##For marketplace
+## For marketplace
-The shell script ìcf_marketplace.shî can be used to simulate the Cloud Controller **Setup:**
+The shell script ‚Äúcf_marketplace.sh‚Äù can be used to simulate the Cloud Controller

+**Setup:**
 The following variables must be set:
 ```